akannap1/Command-line-tool/README.md

 * Go to Current Directory

  Run application
+* Go to App Directory
-* ruby  ruby -r './main.rb' -e 'Main.run'
+* Run "ruby -r './main.rb' -e 'Main.run'"

  Run Tests
-* Go to Current Direcory
+* Go to App Direcory
-* Do: rspec spec
-* rspec spec -f doc (it allows you to read through all the specs)
+* Run 'rspec spec'

 Assumptions
-*
+* Assumption is data is all in json

+Features
+* New data can be added by inputting json files in json_data directory
+* You can read through all the specs by doing 'rspec spec -f doc'